-When Thomas (Max Simonischek) prevents Felix (Henry Hübchen), who is obviously at risk of suicide, from throwing himself in front of an approaching train, he is convinced that he has done a good deed.
-But the grumpy old man does not give him gratitude.
-When the two men meet again a little later by chance in the restaurant of a luxurious hotel, the musician and the younger divorce lawyer realize that the chemistry between them is just right.
-It begins a long conversation that quickly begins to become very familiar.
-Felix tells of his allegedly deceased wife and Thomas of the end of a passionate affair.
-The longer Thomas tells Bettina about his married conquest, the clearer Felix becomes that his counterpart is actually talking about his wife Valerie (Martina Gedeck), who left him after 15 years of marriage.
-But instead of confronting his opponent, he lets Thomas believe that a real male friendship is developing between them.
-It is the beginning of a perfidious game of confusion that is inexorably heading for a tragic ending…
+When Thomas (Max Simonischek) stops the obviously suicidal Felix (Henry Hübchen) from throwing himself in front of an approaching train, he is convinced that he has done a good deed.
+But the grumpy old man does not show him any gratitude.
+When the two men meet again a short time later by chance in the restaurant of a luxurious hotel, the musician and the younger divorce lawyer realize that there is simply chemistry between them.
+A long conversation begins, which quickly starts to become very familiar.
+Felix talks about his supposedly deceased wife and Thomas talks about the end of a passionate affair.
+The longer Thomas talks about his married conquest Bettina, the clearer it becomes to Felix that his counterpart is actually talking about his wife Valerie (Martina Gedeck), who left him after 15 years of marriage.
+But instead of confronting his adversary, he lets Thomas believe that a real male friendship is developing between them.
+It's the beginning of a perfidious game of confusion that heads inexorably towards a tragic conclusion.

-The story of three people standing on the edge of a precipice, which can end in a tragedy on one side, but could also mean a new beginning on the other, is also a story about coincidences, about what we think is true love and about the need to be able to let go.
-This is strong acting cinema and an intensive chamber play, which can offer good and exciting entertainment to lovers of German arthouse cinema who are prepared to get involved in the somewhat artificial language.
+The story about three people on the precipice of what could end in tragedy on one hand, but could also mean a new beginning on the other, is also a story about coincidences, about what we think is true love, and about the need to let go.
+This is strong acting cinema and an intense chamber play that can offer good and exciting entertainment to lovers of German arthouse cinema who are willing to engage with the somewhat artificial language.